VLTI observations of the Orion Belt stars: I. eps Orionis: Ori as a single star

-\paragraph{Visibility.} First, we modelled $\varepsilon$\,Ori as a spherical star with fixed radiative parameters according to \cite{Puebla2016MNRAS.456.2907P}, namely, $T = (27\,000 \pm 500)$\,K and $\log g = (3.00 \pm 0.05)$ that they estimated by the fitting of line profiles of H$_\beta$, H$_\gamma$, H$_\delta$, H$_\varepsilon$.
+\paragraph{Visibility.} First, we modelled $\varepsilon$~Ori as a spherical star with fixed radiative parameters according to \cite{Puebla2016MNRAS.456.2907P}; namely, $T = (27\,000 \pm 500)$\,K and $\log g = (3.00 \pm 0.05)$ that they estimated by the fitting of line profiles of H$_\beta$, H$_\gamma$, H$_\delta$, and H$_\varepsilon$.
 In PHOEBE2, we set the Kurucz atmospheres, but linear limb darkening coefficient $c_1 = 0.01621$ interpolated from \citet{vanHamme_1993AJ....106.2096V} tables for comparison purposes (see below).
-We assumed the distance $d \simeq 384$\,pc, as discussed in Sect.\,\ref{parallax}.
+We assumed the distance $d \simeq 384$\,pc, as discussed in Sect.~\ref{parallax}.
 We verified the computation of $V^2$ using the independent implementation of \cite{Broz_2017ApJS..230...19B}.
-The fitting of $V^2$ from PIONIER and the convergence of one free parameter ($m$) using the simplex method \citep{Nelder_1965} resulted in exactly the same $\chi^2_{\rm VIS} = 12.1$ in both codes (Fig.~\ref{eps_xitau_phoebe_VIS_12-1633_paper}).
+The fit to $V^2$ from PIONIER and the convergence of one free parameter ($m$) using the simplex method \citep{Nelder_1965} resulted in exactly the same $\chi^2_{\rm VIS} = 12.1$ in both codes (Fig.~\ref{eps_xitau_phoebe_VIS_12-1633_paper}).
 The $\chi^2$ value is smaller than the number of degrees of freedom $\nu = N - M = 35$, which most likely indicates overestimated uncertainties of PIONIER observations.
 In fact, previous PIONIER observations were more precise \citep{Pietrzynski_2019Natur.567..200P}.
-If the uncertainties are properly rescaled, the best-fit mass is $m = (23.5\pm 0.5)$\,\Mnom, corresponding to the angular diameter $\theta = (0.615 \pm 0.007)$\,mas and physical radius $R = (25.4\pm 0.3)$\,\Rnom.
+We rescaled the uncertainties down by the factor of 12.1/35 ($\chi^2/(N-M)$).
+For the nominal uncertainties, we used the ones computed by the \texttt{Pndrs} pipeline, which calculates uncertainties of $V^2$ from the frame-to-frame scatter of the raw coherence factor, and then propagates transfer function uncertainties (including calibrator diameter errors) into the final calibrated errors reported in OIFITS outcome of \texttt{Pndrs} pipeline.
+With these rescaled uncertainties, the best-fit mass is $m = (23.5\pm 0.5)$\,\Mnom, corresponding to the angular diameter, $\theta = (0.615 \pm 0.007)$\,mas, and physical radius, $R = (25.4\pm 0.3)$\,\Rnom.

 Second, we modelled a rotating, almost spherical star.
 For simplicity, we used black-body atmospheres to avoid problems with too low $\log g$ values, occurring when the star is close to the critical rotation (cf. Fig.~\ref{eps_grid}).
-Nevertheless, we derived the limb darkening coefficients from the Kurucz atmospheres and set them manually, with a power-law prescription \citep{Prsa_2016ApJS..227...29P}
+Nevertheless, we derived the limb darkening coefficients from the Kurucz atmospheres and set them manually, with a power-law prescription \citep{Prsa_2016ApJS..227...29P} of